yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS student guide - Enterprise-class networking in Azure.md

 ### Customer objections

 1. As a financial institution, Woodgrove is under tight regulatory compliance requirements.
 Security is a key aspect of compliance and as such, it must be a key tenet of all operations including those related to technology.
 The corporate security officer is generally opposed to using services solely accessible over the public Internet.
 Services like Office 365, CRM, and other Microsoft SaaS offerings are off limits.
-Additionally, PaaS services accessed over the Internet are also unusable.
+Additionally, PaaS services accessed over the internet are also unusable.
 It has relegated Woodgrove to private Azure services such as IaaS.

 2. The director of Network Operations is under the impression that complex enterprise-grade networking scenarios, such as those that support n-tier applications, cannot be configured in hyper-scale public clouds.
 Trust comes slowly with this director.
 She will most likely need detailed solution plans, case studies, and even customer testimonials to help convince her of the viability of anything other than simple networking scenarios in Azure.